kahu-2018/anything-but-a-pantry-manager/README.md

 ### MVP

 As a user:
-* I want to recieve a recipe based on 1 ingredient
-* I want to recieve a recipe that knows my dietary and personal food preference
-* I want to log in and have a profile
+[ x ] I want to recieve a recipe based on 1 ingredient [ ] I want to recieve a recipe that knows my dietary and personal food preference [ ] I want to log in and have a profile

 ### Stretch 1

-* I want to receive a recipe based on more than one ingredient
-* I want to be able to tick thing off a recipe list to get an accurate shopping list
-* I want to be able to plan X amounts of meals for one shopping list
+[ ] I want to receive a recipe based on more than one ingredient [ ] I want to be able to tick thing off a recipe list to get an accurate shopping list [ ] I want to be able to plan X amounts of meals for one shopping list

 ### Stretch 2

-* I want to reject a recipe and get a new one
+[ ] I want to reject a recipe and get a new one
-* I want to give raitings to my recipes
+[ ] I want to give raitings to my recipes
-* I want to share with my friends
+[ ] I want to share with my friends

  ---